i-krishna/Business-Analytics/Statistics-for-Data-Science/Readme.md

 4. Conclusion: Rejection of null hypothesis (H0) shows that the new product will likely alter historical market shares.

-## Chi-Square Test of Independence
+## Chi-Square Test of Independence by Krishna Damarla

 1. Definition: Determine the independence of two categorical variables from the same population (Anderson et al., 2020).